Cancel anytime

 Total Addressable Market (TAM)

-The TAM for discount retail is estimated to be over $800 billion annually in the US.
-Dollar General is positioned to capture a significant portion of this market, particularly in underserved communities.
+The TAM for the discount retail market is estimated to be in the hundreds of billions of dollars in the US alone.
+Dollar General is positioned to capture a significant portion of this TAM by catering to a specific demographic and geographic segment.

 Upturn SWOT Analysis